FriendsOfEpub/blitz-tasks/recipes/clean-output.md

 This is where Blitz Tasks will shine.

-First, let’s init a config file using these 2 scripts:
+First, let’s create and initialize an `id2018.json` config file using these 2 scripts:

 ```
 {